Client software choice

 Alternative: Viscosity OpenVPN client

 Another good OpenvPN client created by an external party, SparkLabs.
-It is available for Windows and Macintosh.
+It is available for Windows and macOS.
 It is compatible with OpenVPN Access Server.

 It can be obtained from the SparkLabs Viscosity website.